tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 * Return to the DAGs list page in Airflow
 * Click the refresh button on the right side of the taxi DAG
   * You should see "DAG [taxi] is now fresh as a daisy"
-* Trigger the taxi pipeline
+* Trigger the taxi pipeline by clicking the _Trigger_ button
 * Wait for the pipeline to complete
   * Once the component's dark green
-  * Use refresh on right side or refresh page
+  * Use the refresh button on the right side or refresh your page

 ![Feature Engineering](images/airflow_workshop/step4.png)